rcristino/MyRobot/README.md

-# rick project #
+# MyRobot project #

 ### (work in progress...) ###

 ## Context ##
-rick project is a sandbox where some ideas are implemented about different interfaces, workflow, communication, commands and events handling, etc.
+MyRobot project is a sandbox where some ideas are implemented about different interfaces, workflow, communication, commands and events handling, etc.

 Devices: